 If they do something for another, they expect eternal gratitude.
-However, if you do something for them, it’s quickly forgotten as they except more.
+However, if you do something for them, it’s quickly forgotten as they expect more.

 They’re allowed to be sad, hurt, in pain and will play the victim on the things they’ve done to you.
-They’re allowed to be jealous to them it means they care, if your sad, hurt or in pain, if they flirt in front of you and you question them, it’s a case of “don’t be so insecure.”
+They’re allowed to be jealous of you.
+It means they care.
+If your sad, hurt or in pain.
+If they flirt in front of you and you question them, it’s a case of “don’t be so insecure.”
 “Don’t be so sensitive.”
-Or “stop overacting.”
-Whatever you’re going through they’ve always been through worse.
+Or “stop overreacting.”
+Whatever you’re going through, they’ve always been through worse.

 The online courses are available by Elizabeth Shaw.